chrislattman/blogging-project/docs/git/index.md

 ```
 git clone https://your-username:your-PAT@github.com/owner/repository.git
 ```
-- For a private repo you don’t own, but have access to
+- For a private repo that you have access to

 ### To initialize your current folder as a new git repo: